SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Chemotherapeutic Agents I+II_Tew.md

 			- TOX: cardiotoxicity, myelosuppression/GI
 		2. daunorubicin = leukemias
 			- TOX: cardiotoxicity, myelosuppression/GI, alopecia

 3. Alkylating agents  - bind covalently to DNA, messing up bases ; adducting to the DNA itself, adding to the helix structure, causing steric issues + issues with the 3d structure 	- always given IV, always crosses BBB
 	- these all have chlorines on them, which will attach to ethyl groups, making carbonium ions -> nitrogen mustards. **these chlorines are leaving groups, which will leave a + charge (carbonium ions)**.
 VERY reactive to nucleophiles + bases etc.
 	- **bifunctionality** - when we have 2 chlorine groups, we can have 2nd reactive site, ***crosslinking*** 2 bases together = more toxic!
 		- the toxicity is reduced by a repair factor which effeciently removes the chloroethyl monoadduct
-	- NITROGEN MUSTARDS: TOX: myelosuppression, immune suppression, alopecia, mutagenic/carcinogenic, teratogenic, n/v + diarrhea
+	- ALL TOX: myelosuppression, immune suppression, alopecia, mutagenic/carcinogenic, teratogenic, n/v + diarrhea... super toxic in general, think about how development of another cancer can occur, etc.
+	- NITROGEN MUSTARDS:
 		1. melphalan = chronic lymphocytic leukemia
 			- tox: extravasation @ site
 		2. cyclophosphamide = lymphomas; breast